 After the vaccination, you may still get the flu but you will experience a milder case than those who were not vaccinated.
 You may also experience mild flu-like symptoms for up to 48 hours after the flu shot as your immune system responds to the vaccine.

 If you have any allergies or are concerned about the potential side effects of the flu vaccine please discuss this with your doctor or immunisation provider before you have the vaccination.
 Immunisation providers are trained to ask about potential allergic reactions before giving the vaccine and to treat such reactions if they occur following the vaccination.

-The seasonal flu vaccine is recommended in all stages of pregnancy and has been given safely to millions of women across the world.
+The flu vaccine is recommended in all stages of pregnancy and has been given safely to millions of pregnant women across the world.
 Studies looking at the effects of pregnant women receiving the seasonal flu vaccination indicate no negative effects on pregnant women or their babies.

 Please see our flu vaccine and pregnancy frequently asked questions for more information.

 Like any medication, some people may experience an unexpected reaction to the flu vaccine.
-Common side effects following seasonal flu vaccination include:
+Common side effects following flu vaccination include:

 - pain, redness and swelling at the injection site

 - a temporary small lump at the injection site.